bitmark-inc/docs/bitmark-references/security.markdown

 to minimise the amount of data that is stored in the block header to secure the transactions.
-The Bitmark Blockchain uses SHA3-256 for the Merkle Tree generation so that the result of the Merkle Tree calculation is that a single 32 byte value is stored in the block header as oppose to an ordered list of every transaction in the block,
+The Bitmark Blockchain uses SHA3-256 for the Merkle Tree generation so that the result of the Merkle Tree calculation is that it is only necessary to store a single 32 byte value in the block header as opposed to an ordered list of every transaction identifier in the block.
+Also reduces the amount of data that has to be read to calculate the block hash and the amount of disk storage used for storing the blocks.

 ## Block Identifiers